somaz94/cicd-monitoring/gitlab-runner/README.md

 ### 3. Setup Role and RoleBinding (Optional):

-If you have specific security configurations or access controls, you may need to set up roles and role bindings.
-If you've determined it's necessary, apply the provided role and role binding configurations.
+For deployment using GitLab Runner, it is essential to apply roles and role bindings within the specific application namespace to ensure the runner has the necessary permissions.
+This step is crucial for maintaining proper security configurations and access controls required for the deployment process.
+Apply the provided role and role binding configurations to the appropriate namespace as determined by your access control requirements.
 ```bash
 kubectl apply -f gitlab-runner-role.yaml -f gitlab-runner-role-binding.yaml -n <namespace>
 ```